Tackling the ethical challenges of the gig economy

 The enhanced scope for automatic, algorithmic management and supervision on gig economy platforms also facilitates the extreme commodification of human labour, thereby permitting an entirely new level of labour precarity.
 The problem of job precariousness is at the core of the second category of ethical debate about the gig economy: the new nature of work (what is done).
 Here, ethical concerns also arise from the often unsavoury nature of gig work.
 For example, gig workers have experienced heightened emotional stress from carrying out content moderation tasks, viewing and labelling graphic social media content such as child abuse videos and terrorist attacks.
 These problems are worsened by the fact that this type of gig work is often outsourced to low-rights jurisdictions —an example of ‘ethics dumping’.

 The third category of ethical debate concerns the new status of workers (who does it).
 Here, the principal ethical concern is the exploitation of gig workers due to their misclassification as independent contractors rather than employees or workers, and consequent lack of social and legal protection, including rights to minimum wage, health and insurance benefits.
 This lack of protection increases the insecurity, instability, and vulnerability of gig workers, compounding ethical concerns about the exploitation of gig workers due to the precarious and menial nature of gig work.
-Concerns about job precarity and inadequate worker protection have fueled much of the protest and industrial action by gig workers in recent years, most recently in the context of the COVID-19 pandemic.
+Concerns about job precarity and inadequate worker protection have fuelled much of the protest and industrial action by gig workers in recent years, most recently in the context of the COVID-19 pandemic.

 Recommendations for policymakers